 Snowfall in the night means that I can follow the deer tracks today.
 Four I spy, two very small prints of newer fawns and two who know the lie of the land.
 The rabbits that Kestrel hasn’t got yet.
 Cats’ paws on their midnight prowling.
 A fox or two.
 Mine, graceless, looking back I can see the slight limp from my nearly-healed leg as it draws a line in the snow.
 Dog, leaping, being happy, catching the ball and pissing against tufts of nothing he discerns must need his scent.
 He chews the hind leg of a very dead rabbit until I yell at him to stop.

 We disturb a heron, a cormorant, another big bird going the other direction, but what it is I cannot glimpse through the bare canopy.
 Passerines raucously squabble all around.
 Winter is so alive, vibrant, noisy, dripping, treacherous, nothing is safe and warm here, everything is fighting.
 This is the place to be, to feel how powerful is the urge to survive.
 Earth Herself says if you don’t have the wish to live then I will kill you for your complacency, so you come out here and meet me on my terms.
 Or hide away in front of your warm fire, cosy with your whiskey and TV, while I run the world.
-I want to run to Her, to see the sun through the trees and feel the wildness on my skin, to run and not come home.
+I want to run to Her, to see the sun through the trees and feel the wildness on my skin, to run and not go home.

 I am in love with Earth.
 All of it.
 The sensual, long summer evenings, sunsets over Mull, the dawn chorus, snowfall spitting sloshy wetness down the chimney, leaves falling, the way the chickens put themselves to bed, dippers who simply must dip (who told them to do that?
 What came first, the dipping or the dipper?) glaciers and ice melt, snow down my neck, foreign winds, mud-turned-ice-turned-mud-turned-grass, the elusive otter, the first buds of Spring.
 All of it, from here, from my little corner of the universe, I can feel it all.
 All, in the sharpest breeze that sings against my cheek, in the coldest snowball my eldest throws at me, in the softness of a primrose’s petal against my tongue, as it bursts its sugars in my mouth.
 Yet, although the blowsy delights of Spring and Summer cannot fail to entice, it is the season of darkness that holds the greatest light.